Walter4B/2DPlatformer/README.md

 # 2DPlatformer
-2D Platformer

--Project abandond-

 Unity game for android phones.

 Short 2D puzzle platformer for mobile platforms.

-In the futere might be fixed and expanded to work properly.
+Mechanics are working on pc and it can be started on andorid phones but needs to be fixed to work properly